Bob Peeters: Genk

 In 2005, Peeters was poised for a return to Belgium, and after negotiating with Westerlo, he eventually signed with Genk after being convinced by technical director Ariël Jacobs.
 Peeters had to compete with fellow strikers Kevin Vandenbergh, Paul Kpaka and Nenad Stojanović.
 He scored nine goals for Genk, who finished the season in fifth place.

 Return to Lierse

 Peeters was set for a return to childhood club Lierse after one season with Genk.
 Initially, Genk chairman Jos Vaessen was willing to let him leave on a free transfer, but this offer was withdrawn afterwards.
-In the end, 32-year-old Peeters was involved in an trade with Oleksandr Yakovenko, who was then playing for Lierse.
+In the end, 32-year-old Peeters was involved in a trade with Oleksandr Yakovenko, who was then playing for Lierse.

 Peeters did make many appearances for Lierse.
 The club finished second to last in the 2006–07 league table and suffered relegation to the Belgian Second Division via the play-offs.
 In October 2008, he announced his retirement from professional football after suffering an achilles tendon injury.